 Workers Union Ensemble initially came together in 2008 whilst studying at Guildhall School of Music and Drama for a performance of Louis Andriessen’s epic work of the same name.
-Since graduating they have gradually evolved into the unusual seven-piece line-up of oboe, saxophone, piano, double bass, two percussionists and conductor.
-The ensemble line-up has elicited a wide range of responses from young and established composers including Joe Cutler, Kate Whitley, Jay Capperauld, Mic Spencer, Daniel Saleeb, Adam Fergler, Oliver Sellwood, David Ibbett and Michael Finnissy.
-They have formed particularly close relationships with their three composers in association Matthew Kaner (2013), Ryan Latimer (2014) and Seán Clancy (2015-16).
+They evolved into the unusual seven-piece line-up of oboe, saxophone, piano, double bass, two percussionists and conductor.
+The ensemble line-up has elicited a wide range of responses from young and established composers including Joe Cutler, Kate Whitley, Jay Capperauld, Daniel Saleeb, Oliver Sellwood, Nick Morrish-Rarity, Camilo Mendez, Amber Priestley and Michael Finnissy.
+They have formed particularly close relationships with their four composers in association Matthew Kaner (2013), Ryan Latimer (2014), Seán Clancy (2015-16) and Helen Papaioannou (2017).

 Performance highlights include Nonclassical, Huddersfield Hubshorts, Guildhall New Music Festival, Sounds New Festival, Birmingham Conservatoire Frontiers, Leeds University, University of Sussex and University of Southampton.